rbi-instrumentation/rbi-instrumentation.github.io/generators.md

 ![principle](/assets/images/5-picture1.gif)

-- transducer � 40 mm
+- 1 transducer (⌀ 38 mm)
-- Resonant frequency ~ 0,8 MHz
+- resonant frequency: ~ 0,8 MHz
-- flow : 0 to 250 cc/H (with water)
+- flow: 0 to 250 cm³/h (with water)
-- droplet diameter ~ 8 micron
+- droplet diameter: ~ 8 µm

 ### GAPUSOL (1) 9001 type

 ![principle](/assets/images/5-picture2.gif)

-- 3 transducers � 20 mm
+- 3 transducers (⌀ 20 mm)
-- Resonant frequency ~ 2,5 MHz
+- resonant frequency: ~ 2,5 MHz
-- Flow : 0 to 450 cc/H (in water)
+- flow: 0 to 450 cm³/h (in water)
-- Droplet diameter ~ 2 micron
+- droplet diameter: ~ 2 µm

-This equipment is compatible with most for solvents used in thin layer process.
+This equipment is compatible with most for solvents used in thin layer processes.

-(1) Model developed in collaboration with CEA and accepted for PYROSOL application.
+(1) Model developed in collaboration with the [CEA](http://cea.fr/) and accepted for the PYROSOL application.